The Distance Between Willing and Ready

 The heart can decide before habits have had a chance to adjust.

-Maybe the woman he sings about is who he believes her to be.
+Perhaps the woman he sings about is who he believes her to be.
 Or she may be the shape of a love he has yet to fully encounter—the suggestion of renewal rather than its proof.
-Perhaps she is a real person and a symbol of restoration.

 That’s the real distance between being willing and being ready.